Jointly Doing the Right Thing Right

 Whereas the consent-based contractual force represents autonomy, in the benefit-based force the reciprocal constituents of human partnerships – even the short ones – are epitomized.
 Their underlying moral force distinguishes these two.
 Nonetheless, in day to day life, every actual contract may fail to materialize those ideals, as no actual contract is guaranteeing the terms that they produce.
 Having a contract does not mean that the conditions are fairly balanced.
 The fact of an agreement is not sufficient to establish the fairness of the terms.
 An act of consent, is not only not sufficient, it is not even a necessary condition to establish an obligation.
 If there is reciprocity on the other hand, an exchange of benefits, there can be an obligation even without an active consent.
-Autonomy as well as recirpocity might not Both of them can fail to realize their ideal value for one or all parties.
-Due to bargaining power, autonomy may not be realized.
-Reciprocity may not be realized because the participants may misidentify what really counts as having equivalent value, which could lead to a – at least on the long run – major imbalance that may weigh down the relationship substantially.
+Autonomy as well as reciprocity might not guarantee success.
+Both of them can fail to realize their ideal value for one or all parties.
+Due to differences in bargaining power, autonomy may not be realized at all.
+Reciprocity may not be realized, because the participants may misidentify what really counts as having equivalent value, which could lead to a – at least on the long run – major imbalance that may weigh down the relationship substantially.

-Another aspect of contracts is the one regarding risks.
+Another aspect of contracts is the one with respect to risks.
 Specifically handling of risks, their mitigation, avoidance or transfer for example.
 This consideration takes into account the other two contractual foundations as well.
 Of course, everyone is careful to minimize their risk.
-But there is a huge difference, if you negotiate this in an participative or partner-like manner or if you start establishing a rat race based on hidden information, hidden agendas, hidden actions creating haggling shadow creatures whose primary aim is white-bleeding one antoher and if the only reason in doing so is mere winning – which suddenly and easily may remind you of Jordan Peterson’s lobster theories.
+But there is a huge difference, if you negotiate this in an participative or partner-like manner or if you start to establish a rat race, based on hidden information, hidden agendas, hidden actions, which is creating haggling shadow creatures, whose primary aim is the white-bleeding of one antoher, and if the only reason in doing so is mere winning – which suddenly and easily may remind you of Jordan Peterson’s lobster theories.

-Overall, what happens very easily, is the upcoming of attitudes and behaviors that there actually does even not exist any obligation or binding with respect to social contracts on social behavior – morally spoken.
-Sometimes true to the motto: “Where no judge, there no executioner”.
-Or something like “an opportunity makes a thief”.
-Respectively, if there is no instance that holds power for punishment, then there es no necessity to feel committed to any form of obligation or bond.
-This increases and decreases dramatically proportional to the probability of future encounterings, prospected value of possible exchange ratios or estimated reputation-related aspects, for example – excluding further cultural considerations for the moment.
+Overall, what happens very easily, is the upcoming of attitudes and behaviors that actually, there does even not exist any obligation or binding with respect to social contracts on social behavior – morally spoken.
+Sometimes according to the motto: “Where no judge, there no executioner” or an attitude like “an opportunity makes a thief”.
+Respectively, if there is no instance that holds power for punishment, then often there is no necessity to feel committed to any form of obligation or bond.
+This increases and decreases dramatically, proportional to the probability of future encounterings, prospected value of possible exchange ratios, or estimated reputation-related aspects, for example – excluding further cultural considerations for the moment.
 All this should not be a reason.
 Or is it indeed, like Alasdair MacIntyre once said, somehow like the following: All power tends to coopt, and absolute power coopts absolutely.
 At least, most of the time you are usually not just flipping a coin in order to make a decision.
 But are we really suchlike as we are unremettingly chained to a normative poverty situation that is always, and as a necessary condition, strongly dependent on an external structuring and regulatory authority, which protects us from the liver-eating eagle?
-Then, we are acting additionally very relativistic.
-Which could mean, whatever a particular community or a tradition says it means to adequately or with whom to cooperate, due to contingencies of what prevails in any given community, at any given time, is what counts.
+If this is true, then we are acting very relativistic regarding morality.
+Which could mean, whatever a particular community or a tradition says it means to act or behave adequately or with whom to cooperate and with whom not, due to contingencies, of what prevails in any given community, at any given time, is the only thing that counts.
 Consequentially it makes such concepts wholly conventional, a product of circumstance, which can be conceptually character-depriving.
-Non-relativists rather tie the moral worth or the intrinsic good of the ends those concepts serve, honoring or advancing some important human good, its teleological elemets.
-But, of course – especially in a pluralistic society, people disagree about what “good” means, there exist different ideas about which human goods are worthy of honor and recognition.
-But at certain points, it is unavoidable and necessary to transform all of this to being explicit – partner-like.
+Non-relativists rather tie the moral worth or the intrinsic good of the ends to those whom the concepts serve, honoring or advancing some important human good, which means its teleological elemets.
+But, of course, especially in a pluralistic society, people might disagree about what “good” means.
+There exist different and probably competing ideas about which human goods are honrable and worth for recognition.
+But at certain points, it is unavoidable and necessary to transform all of these subtle forces to be explicit – partner-like.

 What guarantees an adequate contract?

 What would be a contract that guarantees autonomy and reciprocity?
-What kind of contract would that have to be among parties that are equal in power and knowledge?
-If we are looking on an superior related topic, like justice and equality in general, John Rawls’ (1921-2002, a critic of utilitarianism) claim is that the way to think about this is from the standpoint of a hypothetical contract behind the veil of ignorance, that creates a condition of equality by ruling out the differences in power and knowledge, that could lead to unfair results.
-This veil hides from us, who in particular we are, our race, our class, our place in society, our strengths, our weaknesses, whether we’re healthy or unhealthy.
-Therefore anybody would choose the following:
+What kind of contract would it have to be among parties that are equal in power and knowledge?
+If we are looking on an superiorily related topic, like justice and equality in general, John Rawls’ (1921-2002, a critic of utilitarianism) claim is that the way to think about this, is from the standpoint of a hypothetical contract behind the veil of ignorance, that creates a condition of equality by ruling out the differences in power and knowledge, that could lead to unfair results.
+This veil hides, who in particular we are, our race, our class, our place in society, our strengths, our weaknesses, whether we’re healthy or unhealthy.
+Therefore, according to Rawls, anybody would choose the following: